Lekssays/malrec/README.md

 ### Prerequisites
 - Install docker
 - Install docker-compose
-- Install golang and add it to your PATH
+- Install golang 1.14+ and add it to your PATH
-- Install npm
+- Install npm and add it to your path

 ### Run the system
 - Go to project directory `cd malrec`